 e Ashcroft, Civil Eng 🔍 My name is Lottie and I'm Civil Engineer from Brighton.
 I work at a consulting firm on projects in the water industry.
 The projects that I work on are usually designing and building water and wastewater treatment works.
 However, there are lots of different things that civil engineers help with when it comes to water - not just treating it!
 We also have to think about storing it (dams & reservoirs) transporting it (pipelines, canals, tunnels, & bridges), and protecting against it (sea & river defences).
 I really enjoy my job because I get to be involved in lots of varied and exciting projects and get to see things that I've designed get built!
-It's also rewarding
+It's also rewarding knowing that we're making sure that people have access to safe, clean water.

+Water is a precious resource and conserving its use calls for civil engineers to develop innovative solutions but we can all play our part.
 This activity is to get us thinking about what we use water for each day and how much we use.

-- 1 set of water usage cards (see next page)
+- I set of water usage cards (see next page)

-- Scrap paper
+- Scrap paper •

 - Pencils